 Unfinished Blog from October 23-ish

 A couple of months ago, I turned 40.
-Prior to my 40th birthday, I anticipated some type of mid-life crisis.
+Before my 40th birthday, I anticipated some kinda mid-life crisis.
 Would I quit my job?
 Leave my husband?
 Move across the country?
 Get a tattoo?
 Big shocker, I did none of these things.
-Basically, my comfortable life continued as usual— at least from the outside.
+My comfortable life continued as usual— at least from the outside.

 But in the months since I’ve turned 40, my inner critic has been working overtime— telling me that I’m not enough, that I play it too safe, and that I’m not where I should be.
 Whenever I’ve shared these feelings with someone, I’m usually met with “Wow, really?
 You are way too hard on yourself.”